amber-lang/amber-docs/docs/contribute/compiler.md

-## Compiler informations
+# Compiler Information

-Here you will find out how the compiler is structured, how the Amber's parser works and how to write new syntax modules.
+Here you will find out how the compiler is structured, how the parser works and how to write new syntax modules.
 Let's begin!

-# Lexer
+## Lexer

 Beforehand the code is transformed into an array of tokens that contain information about:
 - `word` - the token content